chensxb97/ferryServiceVRP/datasets/README.md

 *High(H) -> 9 orders per Depot*

+The second alphabet represents the type of time window.

+*Tight(T) -> 5 min time windows*

+*Moderate(M) -> 15 min time windows*

+*Large(L) -> 30 min time windows*

 The digit is a unique label per dataset category.
-There are 5 datasets per category, giving rise to 45 datasets.
+There are 5 datasets per category, hence, a total of 45 datasets for 9 different categories.

-The example csv file represents a dataset that features a higher number of orders per depot with large time windows.
+The example csv file represents a dataset that features a High number of orders per depot with Large time windows.

-## Structure of a dataset
+## Structure of dataset

 | Order_ID  | Request_Type | Zone | Demand | Start_TW | End_TW | Port |
 | --------- | ------------ |----- | ------ |--------- | ------ | ---- |